The practicum provides an opportunity for students to address a real-world analytics problem faced by the sponsor corporation or agency.

 Research Question.
 Martin's Point faces a highly skewed distribution of cost, with 9% of the population accounting for more than 50% of the total cost.
 The purpose of this study is to understand the main clinical groupings of individuals covered by Martin’s Point Generations Advantage insurance that incur high-costs.
 The task was to segment members based on the total cost and identify the movement of members between the cost segments over a three-year period and to provide additional insight into the characteristics of high-cost users.

 Methods: We here utilized Martin's Point Generations Advantage medical and pharmacy claims data.
-Members were required to have at least 3 years of continuous enrolment during the sample period (2014-2018).
-To address this question, the team utilized a number of techniques including data mining, feature engineering, outlier analysis, clustering analysis, stochastic modeling, and data visualization.
+Members were required to have at least 3 years of continuous enrollment during the sample period (2014-2018).
+To address this question, the team utilized a number of techniques including data mining, feature engineering, outlier analysis, clustering analysis, and data visualization.

 Scope / Research Question: Martin’s Point has a predictive modeling tool that uses patient data to refer patients for managed care, but it greatly underperforms compared to caseworker referrals.
 This low success rate diverts resources away from contacting and enrolling the patients that will be eligible for managed care, leading to unnecessary costs and potentially to negative impacts on member health outcomes.